 - Between 1990 and 2000, 147 children ages 14 and younger died from playground-related injuries.
 Of them, 82 (56%) died from strangulation and 31 (20%) died from falls to the playground surface.
 Most of these deaths (70%) occurred on home playgrounds (Tinsworth 2001).

-The hidden dangers a parent or guardian should be aware of according to the national Playground Safety Institute are (also known as the dirty dozen hidden defects):
+The hidden dangers a parent or guardian should be aware of according to the national Playground Safety Institute are (these are also known as the dirty dozen hidden defects):

-•- Lack of supervision - This is the parents or caretakers or guardians job and they must supervise their children at all times
+- Lack of supervision – this is the parents’, caretakers’, or guardians’ job, and they must supervise their children at all times.

-•- Platforms with no guardrails - these are needed for children who do not have the best balancing skills yet.
+- Platforms with no guardrails – guardrails are needed for children who do not have the best balancing skills yet.
 Again, parents keep this in mind when supervising.

 Parents need to keep a close lookout for their children when going to a Playground.
-Here is a checklist of things you should take notice of according to the Consumer Product Safety Commission (CPSC):
+The following is a checklist of things you should take notice of, according to the Consumer Product Safety Commission (CPSC):

 - Make sure surfaces around playground equipment have at least 12 inches of wood chips, mulch, sand, or pea gravel, or are mats made of safety-tested rubber or rubber-like materials.